-The Company's written premium is €37.8m for 2019 compared to €35.3m for 2018.
-Almost all lines of business increased comparing to last year, especially motor and medical business.
-The net claims incurred (including IBNR and claims handling reserves) amounted to €17.0m during the year comparing to €16.0m during 2018.
-The net claims ratio, the net commission ratio and the net administration expenses ratio have decreased comparing to 2018.
-As a result, the underwriting profit for the year amounted to €1.7m comparing to €1.3m for 2018.
+The Company's written premium is $\in 38,7m$ for 2020 compared to $\in 37,8m$ for 2019.
+All lines of business have increased comparing to last year, except medical business which has decreased due to the implementation of both phases of the General Healthcare System.
+The net claims incurred (including IBNR and claims handling reserves) amounted to $\in 14.7m$ during the year comparing to $\in 17.0m$ during 2019 and the decrease is due to the lower number of motor claims during the lockdown period as well as lower medical claims due to coverage of claims by the General Healthcare System.
+The net claims ratio has decreased significantly comparing to 2019, the net commission ratio has remained almost the same and the net administration expenses ratio has increased due to higher payroll and computer expenses and provision for doubtful debts.
+As a result, the underwriting profit for the year amounted to $\in 3.4m$ comparing to $\in 1.7m$ for 2019.

-The motor business showed underwriting losses mainly because of higher claims comparing to last year.
-The remaining lines of business showed underwriting profits.
+All lines of business showed underwriting profits except liability business which showed marginal underwriting losses because of higher claims comparing to last year.